 - Log into MyChart to complete eCheck-in prior to arriving for your appointment.

 - Plan to bring your insurance card(s) and an ID to your appointment.

-- Also, bring your work schedule/calendar with you, as you will schedule your second vaccination while at this appointment.
+- If getting your first dose, bring your work schedule/calendar with you, as you will schedule your second vaccination while at this appointment.

 - You will be at your appointment for about 30-45 minutes.
 Plan to wait at least 15 minutes on site after receiving your vaccine.